 Setting aside that Plaintiffs have alleged no injury which requires redress, Plaintiffs do not plausibly plead the relief they pray for a "judicial order requiring Respondents both federal and state to follow the laws cited herein in conducting the 2024 and subsequent elections, and adequately investigate and remedy the problems exposed in and 2022 elections and detailed above" will remedy their injuries.
 (Doc.
+12 ¶ 247.)

-1 ¶ 249.)
-Nor do they plead facts indicating that the Commonwealth at large, the OAG, and General Henry in her official capacity are the proper parties to ensure these laws are followed and to investigate the asserted problems with the 2022 election.
+Nor do they plead facts indicating that General Henry is the proper party to ensure these laws are followed and to investigate the asserted problems with the 2022 election.
 (See, generally, Doc.
-1.)
-In fact, they allege that the duty of enforcing HAVA and the NVRA belongs with the Attorney General of the United

-States and the United States Department of Justice.
-(Id. ¶ 234.)
+12.)
+In fact, they allege that the duty of enforcing HAVA and the NVRA belongs with the Attorney General of the United States and the United States Department of Justice.
+(Id. ¶ 231.)

 In any event, an order of the Court requiring investigation into the 2022 election is retroactive, not prospective relief, and therefore barred by the Eleventh Amendment.
 Accordingly, individual Plaintiffs have not established redressability and have failed to meet any of the elements to establish standing.
 Their claims must be dismissed.